 Bulle Rock Golf Club • Havre de Grace, MD • 8/14/15

 Bulle Rock is the consensus #1 public course in Maryland according to all sources I researched, and it’s a Top 100 U.S. course on both Golf Digest and Golf Magazine’s lists.
 It also hosted an LPGA event for several years.
-In other words, it’s one of the marquee rounds I was very much looking forward to.
+In other words, it’s one of the marquee rounds I was very much looking forward to on this trip.

 I had booked a 1:00 tee time, but got there much earlier since the first round went so quickly.
 They were able to rearrange my time and slot me in with another twosome at 11:30.
 The staff was great and things were organized around the clubhouse, but the pace on course was very slow as it took about five hours to finish.
 It is a challenging layout, and I really didn’t mind that much taking my time to enjoy it.
 I had no plans to play elsewhere this day (more on that later), so the timing ended up working out well.